TMGilchrist/comp120-tinkering-graphics/README.md

 ### main.py

 Starting point of program.
-Collects lists of images to use when generating a sprite and instantiates an instance of the Sprite class.
+Contains the file path and file type of the images to be used.
+Instantiates GetImages and Sprite classes.

+### get_images.py

+GetImages class which contains several functions to easily load a large number of images into seperate lists for later use.

 ### Sprite.py